-A salary sacrifice is when you make a before-tax contribution to your super.
+A salary sacrifice is a before-tax contribution to your super.
 You choose to ‘sacrifice’ part of your before-tax salary, or bonus, and have your employer add it directly to your super account.
 This is in addition to the compulsory SG amount your employer is required to contribute.

-One of the benefits of salary sacrifice contributions is that they are generally taxed in the super fund at 15%* instead of your marginal tax rate.
+One of the benefits of salary sacrifice contributions is that they are generally taxed in the super fund at 15%* instead of your personal tax rate.

 Read more about how salary sacrificing works or check with your employer if salary sacrifice is available.

 The low income super taxation offset (LISTO)

 If you earn $37,000 or less a year and either your employer or you put some before-tax money into your super that year, then you may get an automatic payment into your super of up to $500 per year from the Australian Taxation Office (ATO).
 Find out more about the low income super contribution.